 Now you might be able to get good Zoom meeting information and talking to people, but you always want to fact check that to make sure your, your little interviews are not giving you skewed or biased information, if that makes sense.

 Brian: So, Census data, Pew Research, online surveys, one-on-one interviews as well as there’s all kinds of great business information.
 You can get a lot of insider information on your competition just from looking at business reviews, latest statistics, as well as just combing through their own websites.
 I mean everyone puts…to reach people you have to put everything about you online, which that’s great when you're researching your competition.
 They put it out there for you.

 So you can comb through their social media, their websites, look at how they write about their products, how they talk about it, read reviews about it.

 Brian: And you know (COVID pertaining) a lot of places you can just walk-in.
 So other stores or venues or restaurants, you can just walk-up, walk-in.
 They don't know you're another business owner.
 So you can get first hand experience right there.

 Brian: So there's, there's a lot you can do, but hopefully that helped answer that.
 I know that was a lot.
 Yeah, any, any other questions on that?
 Or anything else?

 George Wennerlyn: Any more questions of Brian?
 Thank you, Brian.

 Brian: Yeah, of course.
 So thank you guys.

 ---End of Transcript---

-Navigating today's marketing is tough.
-So, if you ever need help with your marketing or with any other obstacle currently standing in front of your long-term goals, give us a call.
+Navigating today's marketing and market research is tough.
+So, if you ever need help with your market research or with any other obstacle currently standing in front of your long-term goals, give us a call.
 Look through our work samples and case studies, and when you're ready schedule a free consultation below.